Confidence Intervals for ANOVA Power and Effect Size

 We see from Figure 1 that the 95% confidence interval for the noncentrality parameter is (0, 23.68).
 The corresponding confidence interval for the RMSSE of .62 is (0, .99) and the confidence interval for power of 65.3% is (5%, 97.8%).

-Even though this test results in a relatively high effect size (.62) and power of 65.3%, because the sample is very small, the confidence intervals are quite wide, and so if the test is repeated with similar-sized data it is not so unlikely that the resulting effect size and power can be near zero.
+Even though this test results in a relatively high effect size (.62) and power of 65.3%, because the sample is very small, the confidence intervals are quite wide.
+Thus, if we repeat the test with similar-sized data it is not so unlikely that the resulting effect size and power will be near zero.
 This reinforces what we should already know, namely that caution needs to be applied when running statistical tests, especially with small sample sizes.

 2 thoughts on “Confidence Intervals for ANOVA Power and Effect Size”